jeffstride/idp/book_source/Topics/misc/submitting.md

 # Submitting

 Students are to submit all **Checkpoints** into `Replit`.
 It's simple.
 Click the "Submit" button.
 Once you submit, the date-time is recorded.
 If you need to change your files, go ahead.
-But, your changes won't be seen by Mr. Stride until you hit the "Submit" button again, at which point, the date-time will change.
+But, your changes won't be seen by Mr. Stride until you hit the "Resubmit" button, at which point, the date-time will change.
 If the new date-time is after the due date, some penalties _may_ apply.

 Students are to submit the **Homework Assignments** to <a href="https://autograder-nchs.vercel.app/login" target="_blank">Code SubStation</a>.
 This page explains why and how.